raspberrypilearning/3D-scene/en/step_4.md

 --- task ---

-Now make a background sprite for your scene.
+Now make a scenery sprite.
 You can use your chosen backdrop, change your chosen backdrop or create your own backdrop.

-In this step you are going to work with the **Paint editor** where there are two types of graphics: **vector** and **bitmap**.
+In this step you are going to work with the **Paint editor** where there are two types of graphics options: **vector** and **bitmap**.
 The **Costume editor** automatically opens in the vector graphic setting.
 You will be using vector graphics for this project.

 **Hills**: [See inside](https://scratch.mit.edu/projects/445193602/editor){:target="_blank"}